Best Performance by an Actress in a Leading Role 1990

 Both Characters Are Prostitutes

 Blanche Dubois is one of the most famous female characters in American theatre.
 One question remains about her.
 Was she a hooker?
-Or she was just a sex starved individual?
+Or she was just a sex-starved individual?
 Her famous exit line is “I have always depended upon the kindness of strangers.”
 It is implied in the play, without being specific, that Blanche was a prostitute.
 Jessica Tandy originated the part, opposite Marlon Brando’s Stanley, on Broadway in 1947.
-During the play it is revealed that Blanche was run out of town for sleeping with a 17-year-old male.
+During the play, Blanche gets exposed as a “loose woman” – as she had sex with a 17-year-old male.
 Later she stays at a hotel frequented by prostitutes.
 Stanley even accuses her of being a hooker.
-So at the very least she is accused of prostitution.
+So at the very least, she is labeled a prostitute.
 Some historians have argued that because of Blanche’s sexual nature, she was an amoral prostitute.
-So it is safe to say that the character of Blanche should be included in this list.
+So it is safe to say that the character of Blanche belongs on this list.